dheerajalim/Datalicious_Assignment/README.md

-# Datalicious_Assignment
+# Browsermob Proxy
+This python script is an example for implementing the browsermob proxy in order to get the HAR JSON file and parse the response as required
-This work is done as a part of assignment from Datalicious Used : Python v 3.5.1
+Used : Python v 3.5.1

 # Script Functionality